Kiran7007/Interview-Preparation/README.md

     If the system kills the service after onStartCommand() returns, recreate the service and call onStartCommand() with the last intent that was delivered to the service.
 Any pending intents are delivered in turn.
 This is *suitable for services that are actively performing a job that should be immediately resumed, such as downloading a file.*

 * **Launch modes in Android?** </br>
-   * **Standard**: It creates a new instance of an activity in the task from which it was started.
-Multiple instances of the activity can be created and multiple instances can be added to the same or different tasks.
+  **Standard**:  </br>It creates a new instance of an activity in the task from which it was started.
+Multiple instances of the activity can be created and multiple instances can be added to the same or different tasks.  </br>
-     * Example: Suppose there is an activity stack of A -> B -> C. Now if we launch B again with the launch mode as “standard”, the new stack will be A -> B -> C -> B.
+  Example: Suppose there is an activity stack of A -> B -> C. Now if we launch B again with the launch mode as “standard”, the new stack will be A -> B -> C -> B.  </br>

-   * **SingleTop**: It is the same as the standard, except if there is a previous instance of the activity that exists in the top of the stack, then it will not create a new instance but rather send the intent to the existing instance of the activity.
+  **SingleTop**:  </br>It is the same as the standard, except if there is a previous instance of the activity that exists in the top of the stack, then it will not create a new instance but rather send the intent to the existing instance of the activity. </br>
-     * Example: Suppose there is an activity stack of A -> B. Now if we launch C with the launch mode as “singleTop”, the new stack will be A -> B -> C as usual.
-     * Now if there is an activity stack of A -> B -> C. If we launch C again with the launch mode as “singleTop”, the new stack will still be A -> B -> C.
+     Example: Suppose there is an activity stack of A -> B. Now if we launch C with the launch mode as “singleTop”, the new stack will be A -> B -> C as usual.
+Now if there is an activity stack of A -> B -> C. If we launch C again with the launch mode as “singleTop”, the new stack will still be A -> B -> C.  </br>

-   * **SingleTask**: A new task will always be created and a new instance will be pushed to the task as the root one.
+  **SingleTask**:  </br>A new task will always be created and a new instance will be pushed to the task as the root one.
 So if the activity is already in the task, the intent will be redirected to onNewIntent() else a new instance will be created.
-At a time only one instance of activity will exist.
+At a time only one instance of activity will exist.  </br>
-     * Example: Suppose there is an activity stack of A -> B -> C -> D. Now if we launch D with the launch mode as “singleTask”, the new stack will be A -> B -> C -> D as usual.
-     * Now if there is an activity stack of A -> B -> C -> D.  If we launch activity B again with the launch mode as “singleTask”, the new activity stack will be A -> B. Activities C and D will be destroyed.
+     Example: Suppose there is an activity stack of A -> B -> C -> D. Now if we launch D with the launch mode as “singleTask”, the new stack will be A -> B -> C -> D as usual.
+Now if there is an activity stack of A -> B -> C -> D.  If we launch activity B again with the launch mode as “singleTask”, the new activity stack will be A -> B. Activities C and D will be destroyed.  </br>

-   * **SingleInstance**: Same as single task but the system does not launch any activities in the same task as this activity.
-If new activities are launched, they are done so in a separate task.
+  **SingleInstance**:  </br>Same as single task but the system does not launch any activities in the same task as this activity.
+If new activities are launched, they are done so in a separate task.  </br>
-     * Eg: Suppose there is an activity stack of A -> B -> C -> D. If we launch activity B again with the launch mode as “singleTask”, the new activity stack will be:
-     * Task1 — A -> B -> C  and Task2 — D</br>
+     Example: Suppose there is an activity stack of A -> B -> C -> D. If we launch activity B again with the launch mode as “singleTask”, the new activity stack will be: Task1 — A -> B -> C  and Task2 — D </br>

 *  **How do you declare the launch mode in your application?** <br/>
     via manifest, in activity's tag.
 For Eg., -> android:launchMode="singleTask"